nbenjamin/java/java12/README.md

 System.out.println(" Switch return type - "+ type);
 ```

-Switch case response can have full block of code, in that case `break` will use to return the value.
+Switch case response can have a full block of code, in that case, `break` will use to return the value.
-Similar to `return somevalue` break will have something like this `break value`
+Similar to `return some value` break will have something like this `break value`

 ### Collectors.teeing

-A new static method `teeing` to collectors interface, which allows to collect
+A new static method `teeing` to collectors interface, which allows collecting
-two independent collectors and then merge their results using supplied function.
+two independent collectors and then merge their results using the supplied function.

 ex:
 ```java